mduesterhoeft/kotlin-graalvm-custom-runtime-demo/README.md

-# AWS lambda with Kotlin and GraalVM
+# AWS Lambda with Kotlin and GraalVM

 This project demonstrates how to run a Kotlin serverless function on AWS lambda using GraalVM It takes advantage of the  [custom lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) to be able to use GraalVM to run the function.